Arthur Debruyne is Belgian independent journalist based in Mexico City.

 • Work

-BUDAPEST - More and more Hungarians are moving to other EU countries, with the United Kingdom leading the way.
-Last year, emigration rose by 46 percent.
-It is very difficult to make ends meet in Hungary, say those who leave, but corruption, the new laws restricting freedoms and the xenophobic political climate also play a role.
+BUDAPEST – An increasing number of Hungarians are moving to other EU countries, with the United Kingdom being the most popular destination.
+Last year, emigration increased by 46 per cent.
+Those who leave say that it is very difficult to make ends meet in Hungary, but corruption, new laws restricting freedoms, and the xenophobic political climate also play a role.